JorgePerezL25/Basic-Statistics/README.md

 Understanding Correlation
 Let's Suppose we have an "R" variable and an "S" variable.
 As R values increase, S values increase also.
 Similarly, when S values increase, R values are increased as well.
 Therefore there is a correlation between the R and S variables.

+# Hypothesis testing
+Hypothesis testing is a powerful tool in statistics to determine if a result is statistically significant, if this result occurs by chance or not.

+All hypotheses are tested by a four step process:
+1. The first step is for the analyst to establish the two hypotheses so that only one can be correct.
+2. The next step is to formulate an analysis plan, which describes how the data will be evaluated.
+3. The third step is to carry out the plan and physically analyze the sample data.
+4. The fourth and final step is to analyze the results and accept or reject the null hypothesis.

 # Summarizer
 It is basically a tool that provides a series of statistics for a given DataFrame.